-City of Sydney recognised for excellence in workplace diversity and inclusion
+Sydney recognised for workplace diversity and inclusion excellence

 The City of Sydney, which operates four early childhood education and care (ECEC) services, has been recognised as a diverse and inclusive workplace and an employer of choice for women, winning a major national human resources award.

 The 2019 Australian HR Award for Best Workplace Diversity and Inclusion Program recognises the City for its ongoing efforts to build an inclusive workplace that provides opportunity and equity for women, Aboriginal and Torres Strait Islander peoples, the LGBTIQ community, people with disability and refugees.

 In speaking about the award, Lord Mayor Clover Moore said it was fantastic to see the City recognised for being an inclusive and diverse workplace, and also an employer of choice for women.

 “This award recognises our long term commitment to diversity and inclusion as well as our recent achievements in addressing the City’s gender pay gap.”

 “Creating a diverse workforce is not just the right thing to do, it helps improve productivity, encourages innovation and supports economic growth.”

 The City competed for the award in a highly competitive field of finalists, including Virgin Australia, SBS, Griffith University, International Convention Centre (ICC Sydney) and National Rugby League.

 In 2015 the City was the first local government organisation to monitor and publicly report on gender pay equity.
 In 2018, it began paying superannuation for up to 52 weeks for staff on parental leave, helping close the long-term wealth gap between men and women.